 - Too Good for Drugs - Middle School seeks to promote positive behaviors, attitudes, and skills among middle schoolers while decreasing students' intentions of using drugs.

-The National Cancer Institute's Research-tested Intervention Programs database lists two school-based programs that have promising outcomes for decreasing tobacco use:
+The National Cancer Institute's Evidence-Based Cancer Control Programs database lists two school-based programs that have promising outcomes for decreasing tobacco use:

 - Not-on-Tobacco Program (NOT) is a group cessation program for daily smokers between the ages of 14 and 19.